telefonicaid/fiware-sth-comet/README.md

 - SHOULD_HASH: Flag indicating if the raw and/or aggregated data collection names should include a hash portion.
 This is mostly due to MongoDB's limitation regarding the number of bytes a namespace may have (currently limited to 120 bytes).
 In case of hashing, information about the final collection name and its correspondence to each concrete service path, entity and (if applicable) attribute is stored in a collection named `COLLECTION_PREFIX + "collection_names"`.
-Default value: "true".
+Default value: "false".
 - DATA_MODEL: The data model to use.
 Currently 3 possible values are supported: collection-per-service-path (which creates a MongoDB collection per service patch to store the data), collection-per-entity (which creates a MongoDB collection per service path and entity to store the data) and collection-per-attribute (which creates a collection per service path, entity and attribute to store the data).
 More information about these